filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/storage-deals/index.md

 toc: true
 ---

 The real purpose of Filecoin is to store humanity's most important information.
 As a storage provider, that means accepting storage deals and storing deal sectors with real data in it.
-As before, those sectors are either 32GiB or 64GiB in size and require that the data be prepared as a content archive; that is, as a CAR file..
+As before, those sectors are either 32 GiB or 64 GiB in size and require that the data be prepared as a content archive; that is, as a CAR file..

 ## Data preparation